-Contemporary Environmental law and regulations combine different judicial systems.
+Contemporary Environmental law and regulations combine different legal systems.
 At the same time, environmental law is an important component of many diverse areas of law.
 Environment new regulation can cause several conflicts as well mutual consent.
 Students will study this subject by considering both a multilevel approach as well as a comparative method.
 The aim of this programme is to provide ideas, tools and reading tools for interpreting theoretical and practical issues directly related to today's management of this sector.

-This programme aims to train experts inquiring into contemporary State issues with regards to their theoretical and institutional outline and throughout a comparative constitutional law approach.
+This programme aims to train experts inquiring into contemporary State issues with regards to their theoretical, legal, and institutional outline and throughout a comparative constitutional law approach.
 This PhD is sponsored by public law Professors of the Political Sciences Department and it is the only course of its kind in Italy.
 It is moreover related to the ancient tradition of comparative studies carried out by Political Sciences Faculty and more in detail by well-known Professors like Rossi, Mortati, Lavagna, Galeotti, Galizia, Amato.

 Ph.D Programme in International Order and Human Rights

 An objective of the programme is to coach future professionals in the human rights sector through an international law perspective.
 Founded in 1998 by Professor Saulle, the importance in Italy of this university specialisation and research course is well established at a national level.
 In addition to immersing the PhD student deep in university research, the course will train skilled specialists who will find career opportunities in both national and international research bodies specifically attending minorities, immigrants and other risk categories (women, children, disabled, prisoners).

 Another objective is to enable PhD students to actively work within national and international institutions (both governmental or NGOs) that directly or indirectly promote fundamental human rights protection.